 Optometric technicians, also known as vision care technicians, assist optometrists by dispensing contact lenses and repairing or modifying eyeglass frames.
 Students interested in a career as an optometric technician typically earn an Associate of Science or Associate of Applied Science degree in optometric technology or vision care technology, although some schools offer a diploma in optometric technician studies.
+Online courses and programs are available in some schools.

-Diploma in Optometric Technician
+Diploma in Optometric Technology

 The technical diploma program in optometric technology is a 1-year program that includes technical training in optometric terminology, ocular anatomy and patient pre-testing skills, as well as clinical experience, which includes working directly with doctors and patients.
 A high school diploma or its equivalent is usually required for admission, as well as a physical exam and CPR certification.
 At some schools, employment or another type of affiliation with an eye care provider is also required.